 Students may choose to pursue either a B.S. in environmental science or a B.A. in environmental studies.
-In addition to fulfilling a set of core requirements, each student selects advanced courses that best fits his or her interests.
-Our students have access to a geographic-information systems (GIS) laboratory, the Alliance for Aquatic Resource Monitoring (ALLARM), the Center for Sustainable Living (Treehouse), the Dickinson College Farm, and the Center for Sustainability Education.
-We recognize that solutions to our environmental problems require an interdisciplinary effort.
-Our programs offer a sound academic background and opportunities for students to apply their education through research and community engagement.
+In addition to fulfilling a set of core requirements, all students select advanced courses that best fit their scholarly interests and professional goals.
+Our students have access to state-of-the-art equipment and facilities, including a geographic information systems (GIS) laboratory, the Alliance for Aquatic Resource Monitoring (ALLARM), the Center for Sustainable Living (Treehouse), the Dickinson College Farm and the Center for Sustainability Education.
+Students also have unique opportunities to study environmental studies and science through one of Dickinson’s global study programs, mosaics or internships.